The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 The White House credits the stimulus with funding between 2.2 million and 2.8 million jobs so far.

-The figure derived from a math formula based on the money that's flowed out the door.
+The figure is derived from a math formula based on the money that's flowed out the door.

-Officials say at least three and a half million jobs will be created or retained by year's end, which was the president's original goal.
+Officials say at least 3.5 million jobs will be created or retained by year's end, which was the president's original goal.

 And they have the nerve to say this.

-Well, we've lost eight million jobs, and Obama Obama uh Biden's out there saying we'll never gonna reproduce all of them, refill all of them.
+Well, we've lost 8 million jobs, and Biden's out there saying, well, never going to reproduce all of them, refill all of them.

-And uh Deitner and Obama both say that the days of the U.S. being the world economic engineer over, and CNN says officials say at least three and a half million jobs will be created or retained by the year's end, which was the president's goal.
+And CNN says, officials say at least 3.5 million jobs will be created or retained by the year's end, which was the president's goal.

-If this was the president's goal, then I rest my case, it's on purpose.
+If this was the president's goal, then I rest my case.

 If this was the president's goal.